jasonjewik/PhenocamSnowClassifier/docs/source/user-guide/predict.rst

 Classifying New Images
 ======================
-Models produced by PhenoCamSnow can be used to generate predictions for all images in a local directory, or to generate a prediction for a single image as pointed to by URL.
+Models produced by PhenoCamSnow can be used to generate predictions for all images in a local directory, or to generate a prediction for images pointed to by their URLs.

 Local Prediction
 ----------------